 This is the personal website for Geoffrey Hing.
 I work as a data journalist using code to investigate complex systems.
 In the past, I’ve played music in the bands Hinged; Defiance, Ohio; Disaster and Pretty Hot.
 I live in so-called Phoenix, Arizona.

 I am from

 As I make more media that could be called journalism I feel that I need to avoid what media scholar Jay Rosen calls the view from nowhere.
-This is especially true since the music that I make, the projects I work on and the volunteering and organizing that I do come from my personal experience and exist within a social context.
-I’m consistently frustrated by political labels, especially ones that sit on an axis of left to right.
+This is especially true since the music that I make, the projects I work on and the volunteering and organizing that I’ve done come from my personal experience and exist within a social context.
+I’m consistently frustrated by simplistic political labels, especially ones that sit on a singular axis.
 The label radical as defined by Ella Baker, “getting down to and understanding the root cause”, is one description of consciousness and political action that still resonates with me: